-Milwaukee’s new personal lighting solutions are a pretty big push for the company, moving beyond the more powerful work lights to styles that nearly every tradesman carries at some point.
-The Milwaukee RedLithium USB Hard Hat Headlamp is part of the series of lithium-ion rechargeable lights that stray from Milwaukee’s typical M.O.
+Milwaukee headlamps mark a pretty big push for the company.
+This moves them beyond the more powerful work lights to styles that nearly every tradesman carries at some point.
+The Milwaukee RedLithium USB Hard Hat Headlamp is just one of a series of lithium-ion rechargeable lights that have caught our interest.

 In a big shift, these lights don’t run on M12 or M18 battery packs.
 If they did, they’d have to be much bulkier or connect to a belt clip and run a wire – neither of which fits this category of lighting well.
 These are part of the USB Rechargeable series that runs on a single 4V lithium-ion cell.
 It’s one cell of what we normally find in sets of three in the M12 battery or sets of five on the M18 packs.